EECOLOR/qirx/parser/documentation/_04_Grammar.md

 object grammar extends Grammar {

-  // You could add these using a trait if you wanted to keep the noise out of the grammar val nonFreeStrings = translations.nonFreeStrings val freeCharacters = translations.freeCharacters
+  // You could add these using a trait if you wanted to keep the noise out of the grammar val fixedStrings = translations.fixedStrings val variableCharacters = translations.variableCharacters

   // import the customizations to make sure they have highest precedence import whitespaceHandling._